Cortes traded from Yanks to M’s for signing bonus allocation

-NEW YORK (AP)Nelson Cortes Jr. has been traded from the New York Yankees to the Seattle Mariners for international signing bonus pool allocation.
+NEW YORK (AP)Nestor Cortes Jr. has been traded from the New York Yankees to Seattle for $28,300 in international signing bonus pool allocation, the remainder of what the Mariners had available to deal.

 He was designated for assignment last week to open a roster spot for prospects protected ahead of the winter meeting draft next month.